Web-Dev-Collaborative/100-days-of-code/README.md

 ### Day 16: June 10, 2020
 ##### Resumed re-architect blog with Nuxt Content

-**Today's Progress**: Hit a very strange thing with dates in JS and YAML...
+**Today's Progress**: Hit a very strange oddity with dates in JS and YAML...

 **Thoughts:** This is going to be a long explanation, so sit back and relax: